 But it’s a very rude thing to do in China, Japan, Indonesia, Latin America, etc..
-In Europe, it’s thought of as impolite, and in many African countries the index finger is used only for pointing at inanimate objects, but never at people.
+In parts of Europe, it can be thought of as impolite, and in many African countries the index finger is used only for pointing at inanimate objects, but never at people.
 It’s best to use an open hand with all your fingers together when you need to point at something or someone.

 Ever since the 19th century or so, the O.K. sign has usually meant approval, agreement or that everything is well.
 Scuba divers are also taught to use the signal to mean “Everything is OK.”
 In recent years it may or may not be a sign for “white power” but it seems to be used in that context more for trigger reactions, or as a trolling gesture than anything else.

 In Brazil, Germany, Russia and other countries, this gesture can mean a private bodily orifice.
 It also means “zero” in France.

 10. Thumbs Up

 In the U.S. the “thumbs up” hand gesture usually means something positive; anything from “good job” to “all is well.”